(morphine sulfate) Extended-release Tablets

 The elimination of morphine occurs primarily as renal excretion of M3G and its effective half-life after intravenous administration is normally 2 to 4 hours.
 Approximately 10% of the dose is excreted unchanged in urine.
 In some studies involving longer periods of plasma sampling, a longer terminal half-life of about 15 hours was reported.
 A small amount of the glucuronide conjugate is excreted in the bile, and there is some minor enterohepatic recycling.

-A gender analysis of pharmacokinetic data from healthy subjects taking morphine sulfate extended-release indicated that morphine concentrations were similar in males and females.
+An analysis of pharmacokinetic data from healthy subjects taking morphine sulfate extended-release indicated that morphine concentrations were similar in males and females.

-Chinese subjects given intravenous morphine had a higher clearance when compared to Caucasian subjects (1852 +/-116 ml/min compared to 1495 +/-80 ml/min).
+Chinese subjects given intravenous morphine had a higher clearance when compared to Caucasian subjects (1852 +/- 116 mL/min compared to 1495 +/-80 mL/min).

 Morphine pharmacokinetics are altered in individuals with cirrhosis.
 Clearance was found to decrease with a corresponding increase in half-life.
 The M3G and M6G to morphine plasma AUC ratios also decreased in these subjects, indicating diminished metabolic activity.
 Adequate studies of the pharmacokinetics of morphine in patients with severe hepatic impairment have not been conducted.